VABVAT/IDS/README.md

 ## Usage

 1. Start the Node.js server first to ensure the database connection is established.
-2. Run the Python IDS script to begin collecting and analyzing network traffic.
+2. Run the Python IDS script to begin collecting and analyzing network traffic
-3. Access the web interface through your browser to monitor network activity and alerts.

 ## Features